 Kitchen Bits and Bobs Section Towards the Back

 Ann, the lady who was minding the shop on the day I visited, told me that Strand Antiques is owned by a group of five friends (four women and one man).
 They source the items from antiques fairs and markets in France.
 In terms of the stock, you’ll find everything from a few pieces of fabulous furniture to proper silver trays, kitsch teapots, small statues and busts, impressive candlesticks, cool cocktail shakers, gorgeous glass vases, patterned plates and crockery, bundles of cutlery and so much more.
 You’ll also come across a couple of antique typewriters, a few pieces of taxidermy, lights made from antlers, dazzling jewellery and this list could go on for a while so I’ll stop now.
 It’s just better that you pop along and see it all for yourself!

 Strand Antiques Shop Information

-There isn’t a website for this shop.
+There isn’t a website for this shop but you can find out information on the Strand Antiques Facebook Page.
 The address is 46 Devonshire Road, Chiswick, London W4 2HD.
-The opening times are Tuesday through to Saturday 10.30am until 5.30pm.
+The opening times are Tuesday through to Saturday from 10.30 am until 5.30 pm.
 The nearest tube stations are Turnham Green which is on the Piccadilly and District lines.
 You also have Chiswick Park and Stamford Brook which are both on the District Line.
 It’s a short walk from any of those tube stations.
-To find out more about Devonshire Road you can view this website www.devonshireroad.com.
+Enjoy your visit.

 Author: Homegirl London.
 Photographs: Homegirl London.
 Thanks: Ann for letting me take photographs and giving me some information.